 The world’s deadliest influenza pandemic – known as the Spanish Flu – swept across Canada between 1918 and 1919.
 With no effective vaccine or treatment available, the virus infected those living in cities, towns, and farms.
 The devastating aftermath took the lives of approximately 55,000 Canadians, and 50 million people worldwide.

-Presented by Ingenium – Canada’s Museums of Science and Innovation – and developed by Canadian Geographic Enterprises, Unmasking Influenza is a travelling display that showcases artifacts from the collections of the Museum of Health Care in Kingston and from the City of Ottawa.
+Presented by Ingenium – Canada’s Museums of Science and Innovation – and developed by Canadian Geographic Enterprises, Unmasking Influenza is a traveling display that showcases artifacts from the collections of the Museum of Health Care in Kingston and from the City of Ottawa.
 The exhibition looks at wide variety of historical effects of the Spanish Flu, including authentic, questionable, and even harmful treatments that were developed throughout the outbreak.